Visiting Orkney with my mother

 It would be wrong to say that I never enjoyed teaching in schools but it’s true that in general I did not enjoy it.
 It all depended on the class and the school.
 But for the most part, I did not have an easy ride.
 Most often, it was not the kids but the management that was the problem.

 The lad I was teaching was seventeen years old and in the final year of high school.
 He was not doing well and struggling in all subjects.
-I supported him in mathematics, English, Biology and Physics.
+These problems had not arisen overnight.
+I suspected that he had had an extremely sheltered upbringing.
+I visited his school on parents’ evenings and to discuss his progress with his teachers.
+It was clear to me that his teachers in most subjects had been allowing him to completely zone out of participation in lessons.
+I had severe doubts about the methodology used by the teaching staff.
+The complete lack of originality and critical thinking present was the source of the problem.
+The assessment material in mathematics was littered with errors as were the exam papers.
+I supported him in Mathematics, English, Biology, and Physics.
 The examinations are in two parts in the final year.
 They are held in January and July.
-However due to covid, the dates of the first examination session were postponed, often less than 24 hours before the exams were due to be taken.
+However, due to COVID, the dates of the first examination session were postponed less than 24 hours before the exams were due to be taken.
 There was a lot of assessed work too.
+He told me that he got help with this and was allowed to repeat it until he got it right.

-He passed all his examinations in January and the examination session in June was cancelled due to the pandemic.
+He passed all his examinations in January, and the examination session in June was canceled due to the pandemic.
+The only way I could get him through the exams was through rote learning.
+He had enough short-term memory for this strategy to work but had absolutely no understanding.
 I had disagreements with the father because he seemed unwilling to accept that his son had learning difficulties.
-I tried to make him have more realistic expectations but it was a struggle.
+He suggested career paths for his son such as becoming a pilot for Oman Air, studying cybersecurity, and other highly technical jobs.
+I tried to make him have more realistic expectations, but it was a struggle.
+When I wrote to the father to diplomatically explain these problems, he didn’t speak to me for about three days.
+This happened on two occasions.

 I recently came across this website which is a huge repository of films, television programmes, audio books, images and so forth.
 I listened to “Heart of Darkness” by Joseph Conrad read very well indeed by a gentleman with a hint of an Australian accent.
 I also watched a François Truffaut film.
 I recommend it whether you want to watch an old movie, read or listen to a novel or simply have a browse.